Aurora Snow: Mainstream media appearances

 Snow appeared in the 2002 feature film The Rules of Attraction as Masked Naked Girl at Party.

-Snow appeared in a cameo in the Judd Apatow film Superbad.
+Snow made a cameo appearance in the Judd Apatow film Superbad.
 On January 6, 2010, Snow appeared in an episode of 1000 Ways to Die titled "Death On Arrival" to discuss edible underwear during the "Way to Die #444: Deadliest Munch" segment of the episode.

-On March 12, 2013, Snow appeared on The Young Turks to discuss racism in pornography and the reasons why some Caucasian pornographic actresses refuse to do interracial sex scenes.
+On March 12, 2013, Snow appeared on The Young Turks to discuss racism in pornography and the reasons why some Caucasian pornographic film actresses refuse to do interracial sex scenes.

 Snow has been a contributor for The Daily Beast and Glammonitor, writing articles about the porn industry and women's issues.

 On March 6, 2014, Snow spoke at Harvard Law School on the topic of "Sex, Drugs, and Rolling Dice: The Regulation of Vice."
 On March 19, 2015, Snow spoke at the University of South Carolina School of Law on "Vice, Porn and American Culture."